 Access to their Leaders Live! podcast to authentically show their brand

 Information on employee resource groups (ERGs)

 Once you attract potential candidates to your career site, don’t forget to follow up — similar to how marketing campaigns include nurture emails designed to stay in touch with potential prospects.

-Newell Brand leverages talent marketing campaigns to “meet candidates where they are,” said Blackmore.
+Newell Brands leverages talent marketing campaigns to “meet candidates where they are."
 By keeping candidates in the loop, you can successfully build an engaged talent pipeline that your team can turn to when new positions become available.

 Learn more about Newell Brand’s approach to recruitment marketing here.

 2. GILGA: Taking Recruitment Marketing to a New Level

 Traditionally, recruitment marketing blends recruitment efforts with well-known marketing channels, such as email, social media, and SMS.
 But GILGA is taking recruitment marketing to new heights with a new spin on traditional campaigns.

 GILGA is actor and musician Donald Glover’s up-and-coming entertainment brainchild focused on delivering the “freshest entertainment and art.”
 To promote available roles across the business, they swapped their website homepage with a single landing page that highlighted open jobs — and instead of using traditional job descriptions, they described each role in one sentence or less.